chatterlabmembers/CAREER-ENG-transcription/OHS-transcription/README.md

 7. Listen to the entire clip again to ensure you did not miss any vocalizations.

 8. Upload the completely transcribed .eaf file to [CAREER OH speech transcription > completed_files](https://uchicago.app.box.com/folder/347024015997) folder.
+Copy the URL of the .eaf file you just uploaded and paste the address to `Uploaded eaf URL` column in [OH speech transcription file tracker](https://uchicago.app.box.com/file/2017072696161).
+This step ensures that you have uploaded the .eaf file.

 9. Fill in any empty cells in the row associated with the file you just finished in [OH speech transcription file tracker](https://uchicago.app.box.com/file/2017072696161).